hellovietduc/phinnn-bot/README.md

     addmovie - Add a movie to your watchlist removemovie - Remove a movie from your watchlist showwatchlist - Show your movie watchlist
+    startpomodoro - Start a pomodoro
+    stoppomodoro - Stop a pomorodo
     ```

 - The following commands are on developing.